olivier-etienne/ansible-qualif/INSTALL.md

-	- Run the debug script to install debug bench (set restore_nas to false if no nas available) ansible-playbook -i hosts debug.yml --ask-become-pass
+	- Run the debug script to install debug bench (set restore_nas to false if no nas available) ansible-playbook -i hosts debug.yml --ask-become-pass Then enter the root password

-	- Run the qualif script to install qualif bench  (set restore_nas to false if no nas available) ansible-playbook -i hosts qualif.yml --ask-become-pass
+	- Run the qualif script to install qualif bench  (set restore_nas to false if no nas available) ansible-playbook -i hosts qualif.yml --ask-become-pass Then enter the root password

 	- Reboot debug / qualif bench
 	    shutdown -r now